Biden hails December jobs report: ‘Moving in the right direction’

 “Today’s report is great news for our economy and more evidence that my economic plan is working,” the president said.

-He added that while there is still work to do to bright down inflation, “we are moving in the right direction.”
+He added that while there is still work to do to bring down inflation, “we are moving in the right direction.”

 Wage growth continued to slow in December, according to the report, as earnings rose 0.3 percent on the month and 4.6 percent over the past 12 months.